Dr. Carly Sponarski

 Graduate Faculty in Ecology and Environmental Science

-Dr. Sponarski’s research interests focus on the intersection of human (social systems) and natural resources (ecological systems), thus her work is interdisciplinary in nature.
+Dr. Sponarski’s research interests focused on the intersection of human (social systems) and natural resources (ecological systems), thus her work is interdisciplinary in nature.
 At this intersection, she examines the social impacts of resource management – the community interactions, associated conflicts, and decision-making.
 This research is called, human dimensions of natural resources and she focuses on wildlife and fisheries management issues.
 Dr. Sponarski is interested in understanding future management directives/objectives, current management strengths/weaknesses, and public opinion towards difference species and management actions.

-Dr. Sponarski teaches the following undergraduate courses
+Dr. Sponarski taught the following undergraduate courses while a member of the UMaine faculty

 - WLE 445: Management of Endangered and Threatened Species